friedepetr/BsForm/README.md

 ---------------------------
 BsForm is the extension for building forms with LaravelCollective.com BsForm uses form very simply, simplifies and extendings some function of FormBuilder in Collective\Html\HtmlServiceProvider::class
-This Extension use the form very simply.
 Of course, that you should be installed Laravel 5.1 :-)

 Register in <strong>config/app.php</strong>
 ----------------------------------------------